lwf/bosun-monitor.github.io/configuration.md

 * squelch: comma-separated list of `tagk=tagv` pairs. `tagv` is a regex.
 If the current tag group matches all values, the alert is squelched, and will not trigger as crit or warn.
 For example, `squelch = host=ny-web.*,tier=prod` will match any group that has at least that host and tier.
 Note that the group may have other tags assigned to it, but since all elements of the squelch list were met, it is considered a match.
 * critNotification: comma-separated list of notifications to trigger on critical.
 Notifications are independent of each other and executed in parallel (if there are many notifications listed, one will not block another).
 * warnNotification: comma-separated list of notifications to trigger on warning.
-* unknown: time at which to mark an alert unknown if it cannot be evaluated; overrides global setting
+* unknown: time at which to mark an alert unknown if it cannot be evaluated; defaults to global checkFrequency

 ### notification